 - Try to respond to comments on your tweets as quickly as you can.
 We know that the lifespan of a tweet is extremely short, so it’s only natural that people on Twitter expect real-time responses to their questions.

 - Be interactive.
 Ask your followers questions, run polls, or host Twitter chats where people can ask you anything for a limited period of time.
 All of these will help you drive engagement to your brand.

-In fact, Twitter has it’s own analytics tool where you can get a quick summary of your tweet’s performance and who’s engaging with your brand, as well as your follower growth over time.
-You can also measure the performance of your ads, if you’re running any.
+In fact, Twitter has its own analytics tool where you can get a quick summary of your tweet’s performance and who is engaging with your brand, as well as your follower growth over time.
+You can also measure the performance of your ads if you’re running any.

 Know any tips that we missed?
 Leave a comment below, and we’d be happy to chat about it!

 Content writer at Zoho Social, stand up comedian, and lover of dogs.
 I read a lot.